arkwright/vim-whiplash/README.md

 project names.
 It will complete partially-entered project names if a matching project is found in the directory specified by `g:WhiplashProjectsDir`.

+### Status Output

+Call the `:Whiplash` command without a project name argument to see the currently selected project and some related information.
+Here is what the output looks like:

+    Current Project : my-project
+    Project Path    : ~/projects/my-project/
+    Vim Working Dir : /Users/arkwright/projects/my-project